 A. Tri-CAP accepts almost any car.
 Over 95% of vehicles proposed for donation are accepted.
 Unlike some charities, the age of the vehicle is not usually a factor.
 Our objective is to get people the transportation resources they lack.
 If your car is suitable for this purpose, we will accept it.
 This even includes vehicles with mechanical problems and minor body damage.
 Inoperable vehicles (bad engine or transmission, severe accident damage) will have a lower value, but we still accept them.

 Q. What about classic, collectible, luxury, or special interest cars?

 A. Yes, these cars are acceptable for donation.
 Even if your car is not suitable for use by a low-income person, we welcome your donation.
-These cars are often sold to the general public.
-Your tax deduction is then equal to the gross proceeds of the sale.
-While your car may not end up being driven by a low-income person, the funds we realize from such a sale often help us place a number of people in cars.
-Since our car program is not funded by state or federal grants, we are very appreciative of donations like this.
+While your car may not end up being driven by a low-income person, the funds we collect from disposing this vehicle often help us place a number of people in cars.
+We are very appreciative of donations like this.
 Again, please feel free to call and ask.